Woman watching OTT platform

 One director is a trustee of a registered charity.

-These have led to a favourable profile for the group in the local areas of its major operations.
+These efforts have led to a favourable profile for the group in the local areas of its major operations.

 Corporate social responsibility